The Culinary Staples

-When mixing EVOO and balsamic vinegar for dipping or salad dressings, our general rule is: 1/3 EVOO and 2/3 Balsamic (we like more tang), but it is personal, so feel free to experiment with the ratio.
+When mixing EVOO and balsamic vinegar for dipping or salad dressings, our general rule is: 1/2 EVOO and 1/2 Balsamic, but it is personal, so feel free to experiment with the ratio!

 Bread Dippers & Marinades (an instant success)

 Serve mixture with cubed fresh focaccia or baguette.
 Top pairings include (and definitely not limited to):